 "The most budget-friendly option is digital printing," says Armstrong.
 "This involves setting up a file on the computer and hitting print.
 Because everything is done digitally without the need to manually mix ink, it's a good choice for anyone who is printing invitations where there are many colors."
 An invitation suite with all four cards, digitally printed, will probably run you anywhere from $700 to $1,200 for a set of 100.

 "Offset (flat) printing has a similar feel to digital printing, but the inks are mixed and then the design is transferred to your invitation through a press," explains Armstrong.
 "You get a higher quality print and can get very specific with the exact shade of color."

-Thermography is similar to flat printing except that a powder is added to the ink so you get a raised texture on the paper.
-"A suite of 100 invitation suites created using offset printing or thermography usually starts at $1,200," says Armstrong.
+Thermography is similar to flat printing except that powder is added to the ink so you get a raised texture on the paper.
+"A suite of 100 invitations created using offset printing or thermography usually starts at $1,200," says Armstrong.